dtekcth/data101/src/beginner/cli/index.md

 of using text-based programs, but as it isn't important for this book, we will use terminal to talk about both.

-Most systems you will interact with use what is called a Unix terminal.
-Windows has its own terminals `PowerShell` and `cmd.exe`.
-These are quite different from other terminals, and so we will not discuss them here.

 > A lot of people naturally get stressed and think that it is easy to write
 > some command that will cause harm to the computer.
-Please be assured by that
+Please be assured that
 > it is in fact incredibly difficult to destroy anything using the terminal.

 {{ begin .windows }}